BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 Both of them created a HOC in a different way.

 [@MikeRyanDev](https://twitter.com/MikeRyanDev) presented the "ReactiveComponent" and its "connect" method in his presentation [Building with Ivy: rethinking reactive Angular](https://youtu.be/rz-rcaGXhGk?t=859)

-and [@EliranEliassy](https://twitter.com/EliranEliassy) presented the "@Unsubscriber" decorator in his presentation [Everything you need to know about Ivy](https://youtu.be/AKibI36WNhY?t=2117)
+[@EliranEliassy](https://twitter.com/EliranEliassy) presented the "@Unsubscriber" decorator in his presentation [Everything you need to know about Ivy](https://youtu.be/AKibI36WNhY?t=2117)

 HOC is an acronym and stands for **H**igher **O**rder **C**omponents.